- Submission deadline: January 11th, 2021 at 12pm (noon) PT – Pacific Time

 Authors of accepted submissions will also be asked to submit a 30-second video preview summarizing the work; this is optional, but highly encouraged, as it will increase the visibility of your Interactivity before, at the conference, and in the ACM digital library in perpetuity.
 See here for technical requirements and guidelines for videos at CHI.
 The video preview must be submitted before the video preview deadline.
 Video previews count towards the total submission size of 100MB, so we recommend that the publication ready source files submission does not exceed 80MB.

-Lastly, if you did not make the Interactivity submission deadline on time but still have a CHI project that you want to showcase (typically an accepted CHI paper), you will have the opportunity to book a little number of demonstration “hot desks” at the conference.
-These hot desks will be available on a first-come first-serve basis and will provide access to a booth during a coffee break equipped with one table and power socket, nothing more.
-As such, it is not adapted to demonstrations that require heavy equipment (laser cutters, 3D printers, etc.).
-More details about these hot desks will be communicated a couple of months before the conference.
+Lastly, if you did not make the Interactivity submission deadline on time but still have a CHI project that you want to showcase (typically an accepted CHI paper), please get in touch with us to book one of the additional “hot spots” that we can provide.
+These hot spots will be available on a first-come first-serve basis.After the Conference

 Supporting CHI2020 Interactivities not shown due to COVID-19

-The interactivity program is determined to help authors display their accepted CHI2020 Interactivities that were not shown due to COVID-19; this is subjected to the chairs decision, since we have to balance the CHI2020 accepted Interactivities with the available logistics for CHI2021 (space, budget, etc.).
-Therefore, we highly encourage authors of an accepted CHI2020 Interactivity to inform the interactivity chairs (email@example.com), as soon as possible, that you would be willing to take your CHI2020 Interactivity to CHI2021.
+CHI 2021 going virtual frees the Interactivity track from many logistical constraints.
+As such, we are strongly determined to help authors display their accepted CHI2020 Interactivities that were not shown due to COVID-19.
+This is still subjected to the chairs decision, but we highly encourage authors of an accepted CHI2020 Interactivity to inform the interactivity chairs (email@example.com), as soon as possible, that you would be willing to take your CHI2020 Interactivity to CHI2021.